WOLO-TV: News operation

-In 2002, Bahakel migrated WOLO's operations—including production of its newscasts—to the studio facilities of sister station WCCB in Charlotte.
+In 2002, due to concerns it could not afford to convert WOLO to digital broadcasting, Bahakel migrated the station's operations—including production of its newscasts—to the studio facilities of company flagship WCCB in Charlotte.
 Newsgathering continued to be based in Columbia, maintaining a news director and three teams of reporters to produce the daily newscasts.
-With the move, WOLO canceled its weekday morning and weekend newscasts, retaining only the weeknight 6 p.m. and nightly 11 p.m. newscasts, and laid off several Columbia-based employees.
+With the move, WOLO canceled its weekday morning and weekend newscasts, retaining only the weeknight 6 p.m. and 11 p.m. newscasts, and laid off several Columbia-based employees, including both of its anchors.
 This was one of the largest-market examples of "centralcasting" (the practice of housing master control and/or other operations for multiple stations out of one facility) in the United States.
+During this period, WOLO's newscasts remained deep in last place, never drawing more than a tenth of WIS's viewership.
 After the company's financial picture improved and allowed it to afford more digital conversion costs, in 2005, Bahakel Communications moved production of WOLO's newscasts back to Columbia, from a new purpose-built streetside news studio located across from the State House in the historic Union National Bank Building.

 On August 1, 2011, WOLO restored a weekday morning newscast to its schedule after nine years with the debut of an hour-long program at 6 a.m. titled Good Morning Columbia and the return of a noon newscast.
-In 2015, it hired two former WIS personalities, evening anchor Ben Hoover after his departure from the NBC affiliate back in 2014. and former WIS chief meteorologist John Farley.
+In 2015, it hired two former WIS personalities, evening anchor Ben Hoover after his departure from the NBC affiliate back in 2014, and former WIS chief meteorologist John Farley.

 By 2022, WOLO had left the Union National Bank Building, which was being eyed for conversion into a boutique hotel; a bar in the building also was forced to leave by the new owners.
 As of June 2025, the station produced 23 1/2 hours a week of local news programming.